dogdep/dogpro/docs/installation.md

 You need to setup some third party services:
  - Bitbucket/Github/Gitlab or any other authentication methods
  - Pusher (https://pusher.com) for instant release information
- - Slack (optional) if you want to getn notifications
+ - Slack (optional) if you want to get notifications

 When you obtain api keys for these services, put them in the `.env` file.